 We'll be traveling the ancient roads and pilgrim trails of our ancestors and be presented with numerous opportunities to learn about the ancient lineage of Great Mother, the plants and trees long associated with her, and to understand the depth of her roots in human culture.
 We'll pay homage to her in her still living guises as the Seven Saced Sisters of the Cilento.
 We will also take a beautifull cruise ship along the Amalfi coast to visit the Black Madonna of Positano as an extra bonus, because you cannot come this close to her without paying your respect!

 The full cost is of the Sette Sorelli di Cilento Pilgrimage is $5,400, and includes all transportation from Boston to Naples and return, travel from Naples to our village and back, as well as all daily transportation during our pilgrimage, each day's generous breakfast and a fabulous dinner - also included are all entrance fees to sites visited during the journey.
 You will be responsible for providing your own lunch.
-Please place your $500 deposit to hold your place using the button above, if you'd like to join us.
+Please place your $500 non-refundable deposit to hold your place using the button above, if you'd like to join us.
 Full payment for the Seven Sacred Sisters Pilgrimage is due by August 1, 2019.